aristanetworks/avd-workshops/workshops/ansible.md

 The contents of the playbook we just ran can be seen below.
 We will look more into the anatomy of a playbook in our next section.
 For now, make note of the fact that the `name` variable is also set in the `hello-world.yml` playbook using the `vars` parameter.
 When we ran our playbook with `extra_vars`, this took precedence over the variable defined inside of the playbook.

-??? eos-config annotate "Example group_vars File (~/project/labfiles/workshops/ansible/playbooks/hello_world.yml)"
+??? eos-config annotate "hello_world.yml Playbook (~/project/labfiles/workshops/ansible/playbooks/hello_world.yml)"
     ```yaml

     ---